RajeswaryNadarajan/Identity-Cloud-Lab-Portfolio/08-Entra-Entitlement-Management-Access-Package/README.md

 The business scenario represents onboarding **20 new IDAM team members** with the same access requirements.

-For lab validation, one test account was used to complete the entire request-to-access workflow.
+For end-to-end lab validation, one test account was used to complete the full request, approval, provisioning, and access-validation workflow.

 ---